ScienceBoard: Evaluating Multimodal Autonomous Agents in Realistic Scientific Workflows: Analysis

+Some tasks support both GUI and CLI as interchangeable interfaces.
+For example, ChimeraX offers nearly full functional coverage through both modes for biochemistry tasks.
+To test how \cuas handle such hybrid software, we disable ChimeraX’s CLI, enforcing GUI-only execution (\atree + screenshot).
+As shown in Figure~\ref{fig:chimerax_gui_cli}, \gpt and InternVL3 suffer clear drops in performance, whereas Qwen2.5-VL remains largely unaffected, indicating better adaptation to GUI execution.

+These results suggest that future agents should be more adaptable and equipped with stronger GUI capabilities to remain robust across hybrid and vision-only settings.
+Extended analyses are provided in Appendix~\ref{app:analysis}.

-\paragraph{Disentangled Planning and Action.} Observations from failure cases and results across different settings indicate that some models, such as \gpt, can effectively plan tasks but lack sufficient grounding capabilities, leading to inferior performance on \ours.
-Therefore, we explore separating planning and grounding.
-Following existing practices~\citep{wu2025osatlas,gou2025navigating}, we configure \gpt as the planner and utilize various VLMs and GUI action models as the grounding models.
+\paragraph{Disentangled Planning and Action.} Observations from failure cases indicate that some models, such as \gpt, can effectively plan tasks but lack sufficient grounding capabilities.
+Therefore, we explore separating planning and action.
+Following existing practices~\citep{wu2025osatlas}, we configure \gpt as the planner and utilize various VLMs and GUI action models as the grounding models.

 The results in Table~\ref{tab:exp_main_action} show that modular approaches yield significant improvements and are promising for tackling complex and visually demanding tasks in scientific software workflows.